May 27 Update: Note that for the extra lecture on May 28 we meet at: Geschw.-Scholl-Pl. 1 (E) – E 006

 - I did a mistake that I used the population data instead of the workers data in order to calculate the n.
 Now corrected.

-- There is another mistake in the handout: the link to the Barro-Lee data is actually this
+- There is another mistake in the handout: the link to the Barro-Lee data is actually this.
+Now corrected.

 - Bonus points go to ones who generate the working population data using the UN Population division database.

 - Tutorial 2: Replicating Miguel and Roland (2011) (.do file, data)

 - Tutorial 3: Replicating Acemoglu, Johnson, and Robinson (2001) (.do file, data)

 - Tutorial 4: Replicating Miguel and Kremer (2004) (comply, namelist, pupq, schoolvar, test, wormed) (.do file)